 4. Almost Buyers

-These are people who are genuinely interested and honestly wants to buy the car, but alas, you know their loans will likely not get approved.
+These are people who are genuinely interested and honestly wants to buy the car, but alas, you know their loans are unlikely to be approved.

-First they ask if the car is still under your loan, which, I imagine, they plan to take over, and perhaps not complete?
+First they ask if the car is still under your loan, which, I imagine, they plan to take over?
+I wouldn’t entertain that anyway, as the risk of them not completing the payments are too high, and in my name.
 I’m not sure how that would work, and if you’d ever trust a total stranger like that, unless you yourself are super desperate.